rhmk/ansible-hana-examples/README.md

 Resolving deltas: 100% (64/64), done.
 </pre>

-2. Then you can set the following variables:

-## For using this ansible playbook the following variables need to be set:
+2. The following variables need to be set:

 ```
 reg_activation_key: